Astroworld Festival crowd crush: Victims

-Eight victims, aged 9 to 27, died on the night of the concert.
+Eight victims, aged 14 to 27, died on the night of the concert.
 The names of the victims are John Hilgert, Brianna Rodriguez, Jacob Jurinek, Franco Patiño, Danish Baig, Axel Acosta, Rudy Peña, and Madison Dubiski.
-Twenty-two-year-old student Bharti Shahani was declared brain dead on November 9 and died the next day.
+Twenty-two-year-old Texas A&M University student Bharti Shahani was declared brain dead on November 9 and died the next day.
 Nine-year-old boy Ezra Blount, who was placed in a medically induced coma after being crushed and trampled at the concert, died on November 14.
 It was the highest number of accidental deaths at a U.S. concert since the Station nightclub fire, which killed 100 people in West Warwick, Rhode Island, in 2003.

 Twenty-five people were evacuated to local hospitals following the concert.

 Aftermath

 Immediately following the concert, Travis Scott attended a scheduled, private after-party at a local Dave & Buster's restaurant.
-Scott and fellow performer Drake allegedly did not hear pleas to stop the concert while it was in progress; they allegedly first learned about the severity of the incident at the restaurant and allegedly immediately left.
+Scott and fellow performer Drake allegedly did not hear pleas to stop the concert while it was in progress; they first learned about the severity of the incident at the restaurant and immediately left.

 By 2:13 a.m., a reunification area for missing persons had been set up at the Wyndham Houston Hotel.
 At NRG Park, authorities announced to the press the initial death toll of eight victims.
 In its first statement of condolences at about 6:00 a.m., Astroworld announced in a social media post the second night of the festival on November 6 had been canceled.
 The incident quickly gained widespread media attention and some media dubbed the event "Gen Z's Altamont".

 Two days after the crush, a makeshift memorial was created on a chain-link fence outside the festival area, where people left tributes that included prayer candles, flowers, pictures of the deceased, and stuffed animals.
 A non-profit group from San Antonio provided therapy dogs at the scene.
 On November 21, the family of one of the dead victims had images of the other nine posted at the memorial as a gesture of support for the other families.

 Sunday Service Choir, an American gospel collective led by rapper and producer Kanye West, partnered with Triller and Revolt TV to hold a free, live, online worship service in memory of and in tribute to those who died.

 On November 14, Houston rapper Bun B and a local restaurant hosted an event called "Breaking Bread" at a local brewery, and several food trucks used supplies that were originally intended for the remainder of the festival.
 A portion of sales were donated to the victims and their families.